SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 +5
 -5

-When used to ﬁgure out clues from a scene, the base diﬃculty is
+When used to ﬁgure out clues from a scene, the base difficulty is
 10. The character must use search ﬁrst to ﬁnd the clues or evidence (or have them pointed out); investigation helps the character ﬁgure out what they mean.